ganeti/ganeti/doc/design-2.2.rst

 Also, with the current architecture, masterd suffers from quite a few scalability issues:

+Core daemon connection handling
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Since the 16 client worker threads handle one connection each, it's very easy to exhaust them, by just connecting to masterd 16 times and not sending any data.
-While we could perhaps make those pools resizable, increasing the number of threads won't help with lock contention.
+Since the 16 client worker threads handle one connection each, it's very easy to exhaust them, by just connecting to masterd 16 times and not sending any data.
+While we could perhaps make those pools resizable, increasing the number of threads won't help with lock contention nor with better handling long running operations making sure the client is informed that everything is proceeding, and doesn't need to time out.

+Wait for job change
+^^^^^^^^^^^^^^^^^^^

-- Some luxi operations (in particular REQ_WAIT_FOR_JOB_CHANGE) make the relevant client thread block on its job for a relatively long time.
-  This makes it easier to exhaust the 16 client threads.
+The REQ_WAIT_FOR_JOB_CHANGE luxi operation makes the relevant client thread block on its job for a relative long time.
+This is another easy way to exhaust the 16 client threads, and a place where clients often time out, moreover this operation is negative for the job queue lock contention (see below).

+Job Queue lock
+^^^^^^^^^^^^^^

-- The job queue lock is quite heavily contended, and certain easily reproducible workloads show that's it's very easy to put masterd in
+The job queue lock is quite heavily contended, and certain easily reproducible workloads show that's it's very easy to put masterd in
 trouble: for example running ~15 background instance reinstall jobs, results in a master daemon that, even without having finished the client worker threads, can't answer simple job list requests, or submit more jobs.

+Currently the job queue lock is an exclusive non-fair lock insulating the following job queue methods (called by the client workers).

+  - AddNode
+  - RemoveNode
+  - SubmitJob
+  - SubmitManyJobs
+  - WaitForJobChanges
+  - CancelJob
+  - ArchiveJob
+  - AutoArchiveJobs
+  - QueryJobs
+  - Shutdown

+Moreover the job queue lock is acquired outside of the job queue in two other classes:

+  - jqueue._JobQueueWorker (in RunTask) before executing the opcode, after finishing its executing and when handling an exception.
+  - jqueue._OpExecCallbacks (in NotifyStart and Feedback) when the processor (mcpu.Processor) is about to start working on the opcode (after acquiring the necessary locks) and when any data is sent back via the feedback function.

+Of those the major critical points are:

+  - Submit[Many]Job, QueryJobs, WaitForJobChanges, which can easily slow down and block client threads up to making the respective clients time out.
+  - The code paths in NotifyStart, Feedback, and RunTask, which slow down job processing between clients and otherwise non-related jobs.

+To increase the pain:

+  - WaitForJobChanges is a bad offender because it's implemented with a notified condition which awakes waiting threads, who then try to acquire the global lock again
+  - Many should-be-fast code paths are slowed down by replicating the change to remote nodes, and thus waiting, with the lock held, on remote rpcs to complete (starting, finishing, and submitting jobs)

 Proposed changes
 ++++++++++++++++